-These seven companies join together as they see a need to train a new generation of workers for highly skilled manufacturing jobs.
+These ten companies join together as they see a need to train a new generation of workers for highly skilled manufacturing jobs.
 “Apprenticeship programs are vital to the current and future health of manufacturing companies across the US.
 As a consortium of local businesses, we are striving to provide hands-on learning opportunities within our manufacturing facilities and a college education to high school students which will ensure successful futures for many students,” shares Barbara Gorman, Learning and Development Manager at GKN Driveline.
 Gorman has been instrumental in organizing the Career Accelerator Program consortium.

 Key to the success of the CAP is the Alamance Burlington School System.
 The school system is working with CAP to connect with career development coordinators, career and technology education teachers, counselors and ultimately to students which may be a good fit for the program.
 The program is open to high school students beginning in their junior year with a minimum grade point average of 2.8 and good attendance records.
 Previous or current enrollment in classes such as physics, drafting, engineering and computers are a plus.